 But many water systems are in need of renewal or expansion in the coming decades, and municipalities need federal funding support to maintain this vital infrastructure.
-Another source of pressure is federal Wastewater Systems Effluent Regulations (WSER) that implement new standards that many municipal wastewater systems will have to meet by the end of 2020.
+Another source of pressure is the federal Wastewater Systems Effluent Regulations (WSER).
+Many municipal wastewater systems will have to meet new standards by the end of 2020.

 The 2016 federal budget provided funding for municipal water and wastewater infrastructure under a new \$2 billion Clean Water and Wastewater Fund (CWWF).
 The 2017 federal budget enhanced funding for "green" infrastructure, including water and wastewater systems, committing more than \$9 billion over the next decade.
-And the 2018 budget committed an additional \$172.6 million to address drinking water in First Nation communities.
+The 2018 budget committed an additional \$172.6 million to address drinking water in First Nation communities.
+And the 2019 budget added \$2.2 billion to infrastructure spending through the Gas Tax, only a portion of which will go to water treatment or distribution projects.

-However, this level of funding is still inadequate.
+While it is better than nothing, this level of funding is inadequate.
 An estimated \$20 billion is needed to bring existing infrastructure in line with federal wastewater treatment guidelines, and approximately \$50 billion will be needed to replace or upgrade aging water and wastewater infrastructure.
-Moreover, the federal contribution towards municipal infrastructure projects will be capped at a maximum of 40 per cent of total costs, down from the 50 per cent commitment made to projects receiving Phase One infrastructure funding.

 First Nation communities also need significant investment in their water and wastewater systems.
-A 2011 assessment classified 314 water systems, 39 per cent of all First Nations' systems, as high risk.
-As of April 2018, the Government of Canada reports 122 short and long-term drinking water advisories in First Nation communities.
-The number of communities with undrinkable water consistently hovers around 100, with some communities under advisories for over a decade.
+A 2011 assessment (the most recent national assessment) classified 314 water systems, 39 per cent of all First Nations' systems, as high risk.
+Despite the attention that on reserve water funding has received in recent budgets, the Parliamentary Budget Officer reported in 2017 that the government was spending only 70 per cent of the \$3.2 billion needed to bring water infrastructure on reserve in line with non-First Nations communities.
+As of February 2019, the Government of Canada reports at least 105 short and long-term drinking water advisories in First Nation communities.

 The Assembly of First Nations (AFN) has estimated that \$6.6 billion in federal support is needed to address the on-reserve water and sanitation crisis.
-The 2016 federal budget included \$1.8 billion for water and wastewater infrastructure needs in First Nation communities, and the 2017 budget added another \$2 billion over 10 years to improve green infrastructure in First Nations communities.
+The 2016 federal budget included \$1.8 billion for water and wastewater infrastructure needs in First Nation communities, and the 2017 budget added another \$2 billion over 10 years to improve green infrastructure in First Nation communities.
 AFN Chief Perry Bellegarde has said the infrastructure investments in recent federal budgets will "lead to positive results for our children and families" but urged the government to do more to close the gap so that "First Nations enjoy the same quality of life as other Canadians."